marzer/type_list/README.md

 ## Contributing

+There are three ways you can contribute:

+1. Reporting bug or making feature requests [here](https://github.com/marzer/type_list/issues/new)
+2. Opening a pull request (⚠&#xFE0F; _caveat - see below_)
+3. Becoming a [sponsor] ❤&#xFE0F;

+### Pull requests

-`type_list.hpp` is programatically extracted from a much larger project so I won't accept pull on against this repository directly; if you wish to contribute a bugfix or a feature, please find the type_list implementation [in this project](https://github.com/marzer/muu) and make your changes there instead.
-I will then propagate them to this satellite library.
+`type_list.hpp` is programmatically extracted from a much larger project so I won't accept pull requests made for this repository directly; if you wish to contribute a bugfix or a feature, please find the type_list implementation [in this project](https://github.com/marzer/muu) and propose your changes there instead.
+I will then propagate them to this satellite library when they are merged.

 [type_list.hpp]: include/mz/type_list.hpp
 [license]: ./LICENSE